General

 Do you accept refunds or exchanges?

-Yes, exchanges and refunds are accepted inline with our terms and conditions.
+Yes, exchanges and store credits are accepted inline with our terms and conditions.
+Refunds are otherwise offered inline with Australian Consumer Law.

-You can review the terms and conditions here
+You can review the full terms and conditions here.

 How long will it be until my order ships?

-There is an approximate timeframe noted in each product's description.
+There is an approximate production timeframe noted in each product's description.

 Lead times for every design differ as some have varying processes, require material to be ordered in, or need to visit an offsite jeweller for engraving or stone setting.